appleseedhq/appleseed-maya/docs/source/shaders/material/as_toon.rst

     Generate the contours based on the object ID.

 *Contour Material*
     Generate contours based on the material ID.
-Objects with the same material ID would share contours.
+Objects with the same material ID will share contours.

 *Contour Occlusion*
-    Generate contours based on ambient occlusion.
+    Generate contours based on depth differences between nearby points.

 *Contour Creases*
-    Generate contours based on the creases the object [#]_, outlining sudden changes of the surface.
+    Generate contours based on the creases of the object [#]_, outlining sudden changes of the surface.

 *Occlusion Threshold*
-    The threshold value for the ambient occlusion based outlining.
-Low values generate outlines in shorter ray hit distances.
+    The threshold value for the depth difference comparison between nearby points

 *Crease Threshold*
-    The threshold value for the creases based outlining, where low values resultin outlines for smaller changes in the surface of the object.
+    The threshold value for the creases based outlining, where low values result in outlines for smaller changes in the surface of the object.

 -----